-The best-selling colognes at Sephora: Tom Ford, Versace, Dior and more
+These best-selling colognes make for a perfect Valentine's Day gift

 - Top-rated picks include scents from Tom Ford, Versace, Dior and more

-Picking a signature cologne can be tricky.
-Often formulated with notes like cedar, amber, green apple and sensual vanilla, pick a good one and with just one spritz you can be instantly transported anywhere from the energizing shower of your dreams to a cozy night next to a fireplace to a beachside vacation.
+If you don't know what to get the guy in your life for Valentine's Day, and you've already exhausted our extensive list of gifts for him, why not play it safe and go for a classic: cologne.
+But picking a signature cologne can be tricky.
+Often formulated with notes like cedar, amber, green apple and sensual vanilla, just one spritz can instantly transport you anywhere from the energizing shower of your dreams to a cozy night next to a fireplace to a beachside vacation.

-Though all those options might sound tempting, it can be difficult to figure out the exact scent worthy of becoming your everyday fragrance, or a signature scent worthy of the guy in your life.
+Though all those options might sound tempting, it can be difficult to figure out a scent he'd like, especially one he'd want to wear everyday.

-Luckily, our team is here to help: We went through the entire Sephora catalog to find the best-selling — and smelling — colognes that have a rating over four stars.
-With picks from Chanel, Armani and Versace, you really can't go wrong with any of the options below.
+Luckily, our team is here to help: We went through the entire Sephora catalog to find the best-selling — and best-smelling — colognes that have a rating over four stars that make the perfect Valentine's Day gift for your favorite guy.
+With choices from Chanel, Armani and Versace, he'll smell better than a fresh bouquet of roses.
+Looking for gifts other than cologne?
+Check out our Valentine's Day guides on the best gifts for him, gifts for kids, Nordstrom gifts and gifts for couples.

 _______________________________________________________________________________

-If the weather recently has you imagining warm days by the fire, Maison Margiela 'Replica' By The Fireplace ($126; sephora.com) needs to be on your dressing table ASAP.
+If the weather recently has you imagining warm days by the fire, this Maison Margiela cologne needs to be on your dressing table ASAP.
 With notes of vanilla, chestnut and clove, it's a woody, sweet scent.
-Designed to be comforting yet sensual, it's the ultimate cold weather fragrance—and over 30,000 reviewers agree.
+Designed to be comforting yet sensual, it's the ultimate cold weather fragrance.

 _______________________________________________________________________________

-You wouldn't think of rosemary as an ideal cologne ingredient, but Giorgio Armani Beauty Acqua Di Gio Pour Homme ($70-$150; sephora.com) is an aquatic-inspired option that's super fresh and clean.
-An Allure Best of Beauty winner to boot, Acqua Di Gio is ideal for the man who doesn't want an overpowering, woody fragrance.
+You wouldn't think of rosemary as an ideal cologne ingredient, but this Armani Beauty scent is an aquatic-inspired option that's super fresh and clean.
+Acqua Di Gio is ideal for the man who doesn't want an overpowering, woody fragrance.

 _______________________________________________________________________________

-One of the most distinctive colognes on the market, Dior Sauvage Eau de Toilette ($77-$145; sephora.com) contains hints of ambroxan, Sichuan pepper and reggio bergamot — making it perfect for the man who wants to stand out from the crowd.
+One of the most distinctive colognes on the market, Dior Sauvage contains hints of ambroxan, Sichuan pepper and reggio bergamot — making it perfect for the man who wants to stand out from the crowd.

 "To create Sauvage, I used man as my starting point.
 A strong and unmistakable masculinity," says Dior perfumer François Demachy.
 "Like the image of a man who transcends time and fashion."
 It's different, but in the best way.